LRossentue/RUSH/README.md

-# RuSH
+# RuSH - Scaffold Hopping with Generative Reinforcement Learning
-## Scaffold Hopping with Generative Reinforcement Learning
+## Summary

 This repository contains the code to reproduce the transfer learning (RE_TL), reinforcement learning (RE_RL), and baseline experiments (DL, LI_RL, LI_SF) published in our work 'Scaffold Hopping with Generative Reinforcement Learning'.
 This repository further contains two RuSH scoring plugins adapted for REINVENT3.2 (Link-INVENT) and REINVENT4, as well as standalone scripts to use our ScaffoldFinder and RuSH algorithms.